agrosner/KBinding/README.md

 KBinding works best with [Anko](https://github.com/Kotlin/anko), but can be used by other consumers.

-First, we need a ViewModel or object to send data to our bindings.
+First, we need a ViewModel or object to send data to our observableBindings.

-By default normal properties, when their value changes, will not propagate those changes to our bindings.
+By default normal properties, when their value changes, will not propagate those changes to our observableBindings.
 So we have a couple of options.
 First we must extend `BaseObservable`.

 ```kotlin